 Dr. Greene’s Interview with writer, Mitchell Jackson on September 28, 2014 talked about “The Residue Years,” his motivation for writing, the status of the black male, the mother/son relationship, the writing process, the acoustics of a sentence and authors he reads.

-Clarence Reynolds, the director of the Center for Black Literature, interviewed award-winning author, Tiphanie Yanique on November 19, 2010 talked about her her novella and stories, “How to Escape A Leper Colony,” and her writing […]
+Archives: Clarence Reynolds, the director of the Center for Black Literature, interviewed author, Bernice McFadden on May 30, 2010.
+They discussed her historical novel “Glorious,” the American experience, and the researching and writing process.
+Listen […]

 Dr. Greene’s Interview with award-winning author, Frank Wilderson III from October 2008.
 In the interview, they had a provocative discussion about his book, “Incognegro: A Memoir of Exile and Apratheid,” institutional anti-blackness, Nelson Mandela, apartheid […]